 WE Charity has received specific, targeted donor gifts towards the purchase of real estate.
 To be clear, no project funds or youth fundraising was used for the purchase of real estate.
-For example, WE’s Global Headquarters in downtown Toronto, the WE Global Learning Centre, was funded entirely through generous gifts from donors.
-We are grateful to Hartley T. Richardson and the Richardson Foundation for their landmark eight-figure donation to enable the centre, and others who also joined in this effort.
+For example, WE’s Global Headquarters in downtown Toronto, the WE Global Learning Centre, was funded entirely through targeted gifts from donors.

 The WE orgainzation has adopted a long-term vision to establish a nexus of innovation, a Campus for Good, that enables non-profits, social enterprises, and community services, within a hub in Toronto’s urban east core that fosters transformative change in the local and global communities.
 The WE Global Learning Centre and the soon-to-be completed WE Social Entrepreneurship Centre will together serve as the physical anchors of this vision, providing shared services to social purpose organizations.
 The goal is to encourage other social purpose entities to leverage WE’s shared use spaces and resources.
 As that transformation takes place, WE will work to ensure those most in need continue to have a home in the community, and benefit from the positive impacts the Campus for Good generates.

 WE’s Real Estate Strategy is fully endorsed by WE Charity’s Board of Directors and has been independently verified by financial and governance experts.
 It has created long-term assets for the organization while enabling WE Charity to spend less than 10% of its funds on administration, with, on average, 90 cents of every dollar donated going directly to support programming.